dieter-wilhelm/apdl-mode/info/apdl-config.md

 APDL-Mode configures GNU-Emacs to open all files with the suffixes ".mac", ".dat" and ".inp" under apdl-mode.

-You can change the APDL-Mode confgurations permanently by 1. using the Emacs customistation system
+You can change the APDL-Mode configurations permanently by 1. using the Emacs customisation system

 or 2. by directly manipulating the Emacs configuration file

-1. For an overview of available APDL-Mode customisations variables it’s easiest to open the APDL-Mode’s customisation buffer either with the command ‘M-x apdl-customise-apdl’ or from the menu bar -> ’APDL’ -> ’Customise APDL Mode’ and search for interesting
+1. For an overview of available APDL-Mode customisation's variables it’s easiest to open the APDL-Mode’s customisation buffer either with the command ‘M-x apdl-customise-apdl’ or from the menu bar -> ’APDL’ -> ’Customise APDL Mode’ and search for interesting